Hey, if you want to master the field of surveying and levelling, then you need to learn more and more about Levelling instruments.

 This Levelling instrument combines the good features of both the Dumpy and the Wye levels.

-By loosening the screw, the telescope can be rotated about its longitudinal axis and can also be withdrawn the sockets and placed end-for-end.
+By loosening the screw, the telescope can be rotated about its longitudinal axis and can also be withdrawn from the sockets and placed end-for-end.

 4. Cushing’s level.